alvaro-alonso/Machine-Inteligence-I/README.md

 # Machine-Inteligence-I

+## DO NOT Push straigth to the main branch.
-Direct commits to master are disabled.
-Changes to main should happend through pull request and have the approval of at least another member.
+Changes to main should happen through pull request and have the approval of at least another member.

 When creating a branch please stick to the name convention: "Exercise_X/ex_Y/AUTHOR".
 Where:
 - X is the excercise sheet number.